 While there's no evidence to suggest long-term supplementation causes harm, it's a good idea to alternate periods of use and non-use.
 For example, after 8 weeks of supplementation, stop taking creatine altogether for the next 4 weeks.
 After that, begin the cycle again by saturating your muscles with the loading doses given above.

 What to look for in a creatine product

 Forget fancy and expensive forms of creatine such as citrate or phosphate.
-Virtually all of the scientific studies conducted with creatine have used creatine monohydrate.
+Virtually all of the scientific studies conducted have used creatine monohydrate.